After Brexit: Roadmap for a leap in the dark

 DAY 3 - SUNDAY, JUNE 26 - RALLYING ROUND THE EU FLAG

-After a Brexit vote, EU Commission President Jean-Claude Juncker will chair an emergency meeting of the executive's "college" of 28 commissioners, including Britain's Jonathan Hill, officials say.
-The Commission will be responsible for negotiating the divorce settlement between London and Brussels.
+Commission President Juncker will chair a meeting of the executive's 28 commissioners.
+A meeting could be brought forward to Sunday, particular if there is turmoil after a Brexit vote.

-EU officials insist there is no "Plan B" in place for Brexit.
-But, recalling the same denials during last summer's narrowly avoided Grexit during the Greek debt crisis, one speaks of a "Room B", where a fire-fighting team of EU lawyers and experts will be ready.
-"The idea is to have everything ready for Monday," the EU official said.
+EU officials insist there is no "Plan B" for Brexit.
+But, recalling the same denials during last summer's near departure of debt-laden Greece, one speaks of a "Room B", where a fire-fighting team of EU lawyers and experts will be ready.

+French President Francois Hollande says he will meet Merkel in Berlin to discuss EU initiatives "next week".
+As they will be in Brussels on Tuesday and Wednesday, he may go on Monday.

 The start of a new week on global financial markets will see investors and voters demanding answers on where Britain and the EU are heading.
 Expect both to offer assurances of orderly talks, while nothing changes immediately, for firms or citizens.